duoanwang/Recipe-and-Rating/README.md

 ## Performance Metrics

 - **RMSE**
-   - Training set: 63.14
+   - Training set: 202.570722
-   - Test set:194.77
+   - Test set: 195.281338
 - **MSE**
-  - Training set: 3986.18
+  - Training set: 41034.897364
-  - Test set: 37937.27
+  - Test set: 38134.801087
 - **R² Score**
-  - Training set: 0.99
+  - Training set: 0.902043
-  - Test set:0.89
+  - Test set: 0.891276

+---

 ## Model Performance Analysis

 ### Strengths:
 - **High R² Score**: The \( R^2 \) score of 0.89 on the test set indicates that the model explains 89% of the variance in calorie counts, demonstrating a strong fit.
-- **Low Training RMSE**: The training RMSE of 63.14 shows that the model performs well on the training data.
+- **Low Training RMSE**: The training RMSE of 202.57 shows that the model performs well on the training data.

 ### Weaknesses:
-- **Overfitting**: The gap between the training RMSE (63.14) and test RMSE (194.77) suggests that the model is overfitting to the training data, which limits its ability to generalize to unseen data.
+- **Overfitting**: The gap between the training RMSE (202.57) and test RMSE (195.28) suggests that the model is slightly overfitting to the training data, which limits its ability to generalize to unseen data.
-- **Large Test RMSE**: The test RMSE of 194.77 means that, on average, the model's predictions deviate by about 195 calories, which might not be ideal for applications requiring high precision.
+- **Large Test RMSE**: The test RMSE of 195.28 means that, on average, the model's predictions deviate by about 195 calories, which might not be ideal for applications requiring high precision.

 ## Final Model